oscar7070/RTLScript/README.md

 ## RTLScript
-A simple library for Farsi/Arabic/Hebrew/Urdu/etc. text written in C++20.
+A simple library for Arabic, Hebrew, Farsi, Urdu and etc. text written in C++20.

 RTLScript is a fork of FarsiType: https://github.com/AmyrAhmady/FarsiType